craigmckeachie/handsonreact.com/docs/labs/ts/10-CreatingForm.md

 2. Create the file `src\projects\ProjectForm.tsx`.
 3. Implement a `ProjectForm` **function** component that meets the following specifications:

-   - Paste the HTML below into the render method of the `ProjectForm` and use your editor and the link below to identify the changes needed to the `HTML` to make it `JSX`.
+   - Paste the HTML below into the `ProjectForm` and use your editor and the link below to identify the changes needed to the `HTML` to make it `JSX`.

      > [DOM Element vs JSX Element Differences](https://reactjs.org/docs/dom-elements.html#differences-in-attributes)